Pokemon Shopping Game Plan

 - Condition matters — Japanese grading is strict; NM means NM

-- Check binder AND case — Some shops have separate displays
+- Check binder AND case — Some shops have separate displays for high-value vs regular

 Budget Tracker